Do you want to delete thumbnails in WordPress? If you are looking for a simple method, keep reading this article.

 Another option is to comment on the lines of code you want to disable by adding // at the beginning of the code.
 This can be useful if you want to disable specific lines of code.
 However, to disable multiple thumbnails, it’s better to use the multi-line comment /* */.

 Once you are satisfied with the changes, update the file.
-This way, you will avoid your theme from creating the thumbnails that you have disabled in the functions.php file.
+This way, you will avoid your theme from generating the thumbnails you disabled in the functions.php file.

 If you also have plugins that create thumbnails, you can disable them in the same way.
 To do that, go to Plugins > Editor and select the plugin you want to edit.
 Then select the functions.php file and repeat the process.